PsypherPunk/python-tweet-archive/README.md

 Archive tweets to WARC files.

-Only esoteric requirement is hanzo.warctools which can be install via Pip:
+Only esoteric requirements are hanzo.warctools and tweepy, both of which which can be install via Pip:

     pip install hanzo-warctools
+    pip install tweepy

+For OAuth authentication, a new app. will have to be registered at https://dev.twitter.com/ and the corresponding details updated in settings.py.